esmahoney/SuperDuper/README.md

 - Contribute example code
 - Improve documentation

-## 📝 License
+## License

 This project is for educational purposes.
 Feel free to use and modify for your learning journey.

 ## 🙏 Acknowledgments

-- Inspired by Harvard's CS50 Introduction to Programming with Python
+- Inspired by Harvard's CS50 Introduction to Programming with Python and SQL
 - Cyberchase database used for educational examples
 - Various online resources and tutorials mentioned in the notebook

 ---

-**Happy Learning!** 🎉
+**Happy Learning!**